 (1) Applicability.
-The District may only participate in, sponsor, conduct, or administer a Permissive Cooperative Procurement for the purchase of Goods or Services, but not for Public Improvements.
-The District must comply with the procedures set out in ORS 279A.215 and these Rules to procure Goods and Services using a Permissive Cooperative Procurement.
-A Permissive Cooperative Procurement is not a Joint Cooperative Procurement.
+The District may only participate in, sponsor, conduct, or administer a Permissive Cooperative Procurementprocurement for the purchase of Goodsgoods or Servicesservices, but not for Public Improvements.
+The District mustshall comply with the procedures set out in ORS 279A.215 and these Rulesrules to procure Goods and Servicesgoods or services using a Permissive Cooperative Procurementprocurement.
+A Permissive Cooperative Procurementprocurement is not a Joint Cooperative Procurementprocurement.

 (2) Solicitation Requirements.
-The District may establish or participate in a Contract or Price Agreement through a Permissive Cooperative Procurement only if:
+The District may establish or participate in a Contract or Price Agreement through a Permissive Cooperative Procurementprocurement only if:

-- (a) The Administering Contracting Agency's solicitation and Award process for the Original Contract is an open and impartial competitive process and uses source-selection methods substantially equivalent to those specified in ORS 279B.055 or 279B.060; - (b) The Administering Contracting Agency's solicitation and the Original Contract allow other Contracting Agencies to establish Contracts or Price Agreements under the terms, conditions, and prices of the Original Contract; - (c) The Contractor agrees to extend the terms, conditions, and prices of the Original Contract to the Purchasing Contracting Agency; and - (d) No material change is made in the terms, conditions, or prices of the Contract or Price Agreement between the Contractor and the Purchasing Contracting Agency from the terms, conditions, and prices of the Original Contract between the Contractor and the Administering Contracting Agency.
+(a) The Administering Contracting Agency's solicitation and Awardaward process for the Original Contract is an open and impartial competitive process and uses source-selection methods substantially equivalent to those specified in ORS 279B.055 or 279B.060;

+- (b) The Administering Contracting Agency's solicitation and the Original Contract allow other Contracting Agencies to establish Contracts or Price Agreements under the terms, conditions, and prices of the Original Contract; - (c) The Contractor agrees to extend the terms, conditions, and prices of the Original Contract to the Purchasing Contracting Agency; and - (d) No material change is made in the terms, conditions, or prices of the Contract or Price Agreement between the Contractor and the Purchasing Contracting Agency from the terms, conditions, and prices of the Original Contract between the Contractor and the Administering Contracting Agency.

-PPS 46-0440 Required Public Notice if Permissive Cooperative Procurement Is Over \$250,000
+PPS 46-0440 Required Public Notice if Permissive Cooperative Procurement procurement Is Over \$250,000

-(1) The District must publish a notice of its intent to enter into a Contract through a Permissive Cooperative Procurement if the District estimates that it will spend in excess of \$250,000 for the purchase of the Goods and Services to be acquired under the Contract.
+(1) The District mustshall publish a notice of its intent to enter into a Contract through a Permissive Cooperative Procurementprocurement if the District estimates that it will spend in excess of \$250,000 for the purchase of the Goods and Servicesgoods or services to be acquired under the Contract.

-(2) For purposes of determining if the District must give a notice of intent, the District will spend in excess of \$250,000 for Goods and Services procured under the Contract if:
+(2) For purposes of determining if the District mustshall give a notice of intent, the District willshall spend in excess of \$250,000 for Goods and Services goods or services procured under the Contract if:

-- (a) The District intends to make payments, in aggregate, over the term of the Contract in excess of \$250,000, whether or not the total amount or value of the payments is expressly stated in the Contract; - (b) The District's Contract expressly provides for payment, whether a fixed or maximum price, in excess of \$250,000; or - (c) At the time the District enters into the Contract, the District reasonably contemplates, based on historical or other data available to the District, that the total payments it will make for the Goods or Services, or Personal Services, under the Contract will, in aggregate, exceed \$250,000 over the anticipated duration of the Contract. - (3) The notice of intent must contain the following information: - (a) A description of the Procurement; - (b) An estimated amount of the Procurement; - (c) The name of the Administering Contracting Agency, and - (d) A time, place, and date by which comments must be submitted to the District regarding the notice of intent to establish a Contract or Price Agreement through the Permissive Cooperative Procurement. - (4) The notice must be published: - (a) At least once in at least one newspaper of general circulation in the District or electronically in the same manner as the District publishes electronic notices of Invitations to Bid or Requests for Proposals; and - (b) No fewer than seven Days before the deadline for submission of comments regarding the notice of intent to establish a Contract or Price Agreement through a Permissive Cooperative Procurement. - (5) Vendors must submit comments within seven Days after the notice of intent is published.
+- (a) The District intends to make payments, in aggregate, over the term of the Contract in excess of \$250,000, whether or not the total amount or value of the payments is expressly stated in the Contract; - (b) The District's Contract expressly provides for payment, whether a fixed or maximum price, in excess of \$250,000; or - (c) At the time the District enters into the Contract, the District reasonably contemplates, based on historical or other data available to the District, that the total payments it will make for the Goodsgoods or Servicesservices, or Personal Servicesservices, under the Contract will, in aggregate, exceed \$250,000 over the anticipated duration of the Contract. - (3) The notice of intent mustshall contain the following information: - (a) A description of the Procurementprocurement; - (b) An estimated amount of the Procurementprocurement; - (c) The name of the Administering Contracting Agency, and - (d) A time, place, and date by which comments mustshall be submitted to the District regarding the notice of intent to establish a Contract or Price Agreement through the Permissive Cooperative Procurementprocurement. - (4) The notice mustshall be published: - (a) At least once in at least one newspaper of general circulation in the District or electronically in the same manner as the District publishes electronic notices of Invitations to Bid or Requests for Proposals; and - (b) No fewer than seven Daysdays before the deadline for submission of comments regarding the notice of intent to establish a Contract or Price Agreement through a Permissive Cooperative Procurementprocurement. - (5) Vendors mustshall submit comments within seven Daysdays after the notice of intent is published.